 Andrea is our first and second grade classroom teacher this year.
 Andrea has been an active parent volunteer in multiple capacities at CLCS since 2008, officially joining our full-time staff in 2012.
 She is an alumni of CLC School (class of 1998).
 She received her M.S. in Educational Technology from SUNY Cortland and is certified in Childhood Education grades 1-6.
 Andrea’s oldest daughter is an alumni of CLCS, and her youngest currently attends.
 In her leisure time Andrea enjoys reading, camping, and spending time with her daughters.

-Our first graders begin each day with a Bible time consisting of engaging, age-appropriate stories and activities.
+Our Primary B students begin each day with a Bible time consisting of engaging, age-appropriate stories and activities.
 Students work on Scripture memory every day in an active way through sign language, projects, and songs.
 The children also have the opportunity to pray for needs and to offer thanks.
 Throughout the day, students are encouraged to relate God’s Word to daily life, whether in their relationships with God, other people, or His creation.

 The Children’s Illustrated Bible

 Day by Day Begin-to-Read Bible